sumanthsvjfrog/JFrogOnAKS/README.md

 > **Critical — `xray.router.serviceRegistry.insecure: true`:** Must be set whenever Artifactory is exposed over a self-signed or untrusted TLS certificate.
 Without it, Xray's router rejects the TLS handshake during service registration and Xray will fail to connect to Artifactory entirely.

-> **Critical — ingress block placement:** In the external file, `ingress` is a child of the `artifactory` top-level key (`artifactory.ingress`).
-In the internal file it sits as a sibling of `artifactory.artifactory` at the same nesting level.
-This structural difference must be preserved exactly as the Helm chart resolves ingress config differently depending on placement.

 ---

 ## File Descriptions